DigitalFuturesOCADU/df-pong/README.md

 This game is designed to be played with custom Bluetooth controllers.
 You can find the corresponding controllers and their setup instructions at the following link:
 [https://github.com/DigitalFuturesOCADU/Pong-Controller](https://github.com/DigitalFuturesOCADU/Pong-Controller/game)

+**Important:** When setting up controllers, make sure to:
+- Name each controller with the `DFPONG-` prefix (e.g., `DFPONG-001`, `DFPONG-002`)
+- Use unique numbers for each controller in a classroom setting
+- This naming convention helps the game filter and find the correct devices in crowded BLE environments

 ## How to Play

 1. **Connect Controllers**: